Is Your Website Generating New Business?

 It wasn’t that long ago that most websites were simply electronic brochures.
-They listed the who, what and where of the business but times have certainly changed.
+They simply listed the who, what and where of the business but times have changed.

 Back then, converting your corporate brochure into an online brochure was a logical progression.
 The internet and search engine optimisation were in their infancy and the most important thing was to have a web presence.
 Unfortunately, these types of websites no longer cut the mustard and with the evolution of the internet we have also seen a change in consumer behaviour.
 People now buy goods and services online including cars, holidays and whitegoods and to capitalise on this behavioural shift you need to upgrade your website from an ‘electronic brochure’ to a lead generation website.

 Today’s consumers are impatient.
 You only have a few seconds to prove that your business has the answers, the solution or the fix they are looking for.
 You want the standout website in your industry and it needs to send a clear message, be easy to navigate and provide calls to action so you guide the prospect to the next stage of the buying process.
-Have a look at your home page right now, does it tell your prospects what to do next?
+Have a look at your home page right now, does it spell out what you want your prospects to do next?
 Call for a free consultation?
 Click here to download our free guide?
 Fill in the box for a free sample?

 Content is king and you need to understand what your prospects are searching for in your industry.
 Tailor your content to their search terms, provide the information in your blogs, videos and FAQ’s.
 Identify the questions that your prospects are asking during the research stage and then create pages on your website that answer those questions.
 It’s strategic and you’ll probably find you include the important keywords in the process.
 Make sure you embed calls to action on those pages as well so should they be ‘sold’ on your information or answers they are only a click away from your cash register.
 Google craves fresh, original content so you need to keep adding content to your site.
 The truth is, your website is never ‘done’ and it will always be a work in progress.